- See here for more Romanian content

 Amazingly, the first four spot-kicks were all missed and, after both Marius Lacatus and Gavril Balint netted for Steaua, victory was theirs as Helmuth Duckadam went on to save all four of the Barça kicks.
 He was wearing the classic adidas diagonal striped template.

-Sadly for Duckadam – named after what Eve shouted when God saw her and Adam eating from the Tree of Knowledge – he suffered a blood disorder in the weeks after the final and only resumed his career at lowly Vagonul Arad.
+Sadly for Duckadam – what Eve shouted when God saw her and Adam eating from the Tree of Knowledge – he suffered a blood disorder in the weeks after the final and only resumed his career at lowly Vagonul Arad.